 - SOT Education and Career Development Resources 2013: Toxicological Writing for Industrial and Regulatory Audiences

-- Some agencies provide training experiences, for example, FDA Commissioner Fellowship Program (open to those with bachelor, master’s, and doctoral degrees)
+- Some agencies provide training experiences, for example, US FDA Commissioner Fellowship Program (open to those with bachelor, master’s, and doctoral degrees)